Antinoöpolis: Roman period

 During the Roman Empire, the city of Antinoöpolis was erected in AD 130 by the emperor Hadrian on the site of Hir-we as the cult centre of the deified Antinoüs.
 All previous buildings, including a necropolis, were razed and replaced, with the exception of the Temple of Ramses II.
 Hadrian also had political motives for the creation of Antinoöpolis, which was to be the first Hellenic city in the Middle Nile region, thus serving as a bastion of Greek culture within the Egyptian area.
-To encourage Egyptians to integrate with this imported Greek culture, he permitted Greeks and Egyptians in the city to marry and allowed the main deity of Hir-we, Bes, to continue to be worshipped in Antinoöpolis alongside the new primary deity, Osiris-Antinoüs.
+To encourage Egyptians to integrate with this imported Greek culture he allowed the main deity of Hir-we, Bes, to continue to be worshipped in Antinoöpolis alongside the new primary deity, Osiris-Antinoüs.
 He encouraged Greeks from elsewhere to settle in the new city, using various incentives to do so.
 The city was designed on a gridiron plan that was typical of Hellenic cities, and embellished with columns and many statues of Antinoüs, as well as a temple devoted to the deity.

 The city of Antinoöpolis was the centre of the official cult of Antinoüs.
 The city exhibited the Graeco-Roman architecture of Hadrian's age in immediate contrast with the Egyptian style.
 Hadrian proclaimed that games would be held at the city in Spring 131 in commemoration of Antinoüs.
 Known as the Antinoeia, they would be held annually for several centuries, being noted as the most important in Egypt.
 Events included athletic competitions, chariot and equestrian races, and artistic and musical festivals, with prizes including citizenship, money, tokens, and free lifetime maintenance.
 Divine honours were paid in the Antinoeion to Antinoüs as a local deity, and games and chariot-races were annually exhibited in commemoration of his death and of Hadrian's sorrow.
 (Dictionary of Antiquities, s. v. Ἀντινόεια.)
 According to the Greek Menaea, it was at Antinoë that Saint Julian underwent martyrdom during the Persecutions of Diocletian.
 Numerous other Christian martyrs are known to have died here under the orders of the governor Arianus.